 If you’d like to know more, we’d love to hear from you.
-For all the ways you can get in touch see the contact page.

 We talk about ‘members’ and, while there is no formal means of membership or membership rights, we consider these to be anyone that has joined the mailing list or who has attended a meeting.

 Over time individuals have taken on roles within the group as volunteers to help things happen.
 If you have a question about the following, these are the people to address your questions to.

 Our monthly meeting room comes courtesy of Bradford Community Broadcasting, for which we give a donation gathered from people that attend the meeting.

 Bradford GNU/Linux User Group began in June 2008, with a post to the WYLUG list to see if there was any interest in starting a Bradford Group.
 This resulted in a meeting one Friday (in a pub in Bingley) just to get some people together.
 5 people turned up and that was good enough to try again, this time on a Wednesday, in the centre of Bradford.
 We had 3 people and one apology - it wasn’t looking good…

 3 of us also went to the WYLUG meeting in July to get some tips.

 The next attempt (a Wednesday in September) attracted 10 people, and BradLUG was born.

 Lots of people help out in various ways to keep the group going.
 Some people donate time and/or resources, others very kindly pay for the hire of the meeting room.